Lambda Labs

 Valuation & Funding

-Lambda raised over $1.5B in a Series E led by TWG Global (Thomas Tull and Mark Walter), with participation from US Innovative Technology Fund and other investors in November 2025.
+Lambda raised over $1.5B in a Series E led by TWG Global (Thomas Tull and Mark Walter), with participation from US Innovative Technology Fund and other investors in November 2025, bringing total funding to $2.3B.

-The company was previously valued at $2.5 billion following its $480 million Series D in February 2025, which was co-led by Andra Capital and SGW with participation from Nvidia, ARK Invest, G Squared, and Super Micro.
+The company was previously valued at $2.5 billion following its $480 million Series D in February 2025, co-led by Andra Capital and SGW with participation from Nvidia, ARK Invest, G Squared, and Super Micro.

 Notable investors include Nvidia, ARK Invest, Andrej Karpathy, and Bloomberg Beta.